CALL FOR ABSTRACTS CLOSED!

-Deadline for abstract submission will be May 16, 2021, 6 p.m.
-CET.
-Submitters will be informed about the acceptance of their abstracts until August 16, 2021.
+Deadline for abstract submission has ended.
+Submitters will be informed about the acceptance of their abstracts by August 16, 2021.

 ABSTRACT SUBMISSION GUIDELINES

-Abstracts may not contain tables, images or special characters.
+- Abstracts may not contain tables, graphics or special characters.

 TOPICS APPLICABLE FOR ABSTRACT SUBMISSION